Sprint Planning | Agile Scrum Master

 Sprint Planning connects directly to other Scrum Events:

-- Daily Scrum - uses the Sprint Backlog to inspect progress and adapt plans.
+• Daily Scrum - uses the Sprint Backlog to inspect progress toward the Sprint Goal and adapt plans.

-- Sprint Review - inspects the Increment with stakeholders and adapts the Product Backlog based on feedback.
+• Sprint Review - inspects the outcome of the Sprint with stakeholders and adapts the Product Backlog based on feedback and changed conditions.

-- Sprint Retrospective - inspects how the Sprint went and improves planning and working practices.
+• Sprint Retrospective - inspects how the Sprint went and plans improvements to quality and effectiveness, including planning and working practices.

 Sprint Planning is commonly weakened by fake certainty and control behaviors.
 Typical problems include:

-- Ignoring technical constraints - planning scope without integration and quality realities, producing non-usable output.
+• Ignoring technical constraints - planning scope without integration and quality realities, producing a non-usable Increment.

 When these problems appear, restore learning conditions: make the Sprint Goal outcome-oriented, keep scope negotiable, select only what can be Done, and inspect progress daily so the plan adapts without losing purpose.